Ancient Traditions & Seasonal Eating

 Health Benefits of Matcha

 The matcha I used is from Living Tea and is called Parasol.
-I received in my spring tea club box at the beginning of the season.
+I received it in my spring tea club box at the beginning of the season.
 It is from Uji, Japan, and is of the highest quality matcha teas.
 It was thoughtfully grown and processed for traditional matcha tea drinking.
 This particular matcha is one of a kind.
 It is finely stone ground with a velvety ample body and subtle bittersweetness.
 The leaves are of the highest quality and shade-grown which yields a higher content of theanine (an amino acid that helps put you in a calm and meditative state) and caffeine.
 Thus creating energy that is more calming and gentle on the nervous system.

 Health Benefits of Moringa